Top 10 Best Sites

 Participants are easily brought to the “stage” with a single click under their profile.
 Hosts simply click “Spotlight” to bring a user forward.
 They can also connect by clicking “Text Chat” or “Video Chat” on a user’s profile.

 “Shindig would allow a unique new type of online dating experience.
 One where you might combine elements of speed dating with more social experiences where people can pair up in small groups with one another by choice,” Steve told us.

 Users appreciate Shindig because it’s easier to use than Zoom and more resilient for private chats.
-So, hosts can deal with issues off-stage rather than in front of everyone else.
+Hosts have enormous power to control the participant experience, and they can seamlessly tackle technical issues behind the scenes.

 “You might have an assistant, for example, help you produce the events, and then they can talk to people backstage before they take the stage and make sure that their audio and video is perfect,” said Steve.

 This feature is called Video Chat Backstage, and it’s where hosts can prepare speakers to be spotlighted or decide whether attendees’ questions are appropriate.

 Another unique feature not available on other video hosting platforms is that each of Shindig’s event splash pages is customizable.
 Hosts can choose event titles, subheadings, logos, URLs, and other features to create on-brand experiences for guests.

 Shindig certainly is a hit.
 It has hosted events for FLOTUS, Sheryl Sandberg, John Legend, Michael J. Fox, and Kevin Smith, as well as reunions for Harvard and Yale, and VIP events and conferences with networking lounges for Fortune 500.